dukemtambo/sotetalent/README.md

 ## Getting Started

-To run the SydJS site locally, there are a few things to set up.
+To run the SoteTalent site locally, there are a few things to set up.

 Because we have some private keys for our MongoDB, Cloudinary and Mandrill accounts, you'll need to set up your own equivalents before the site will run properly.

-_If you're looking to work on the SydJS site and want access to our accounts, please get in touch_
+_If you're looking to work on the SoteTalent site and want access to our accounts, please get in touch_

 ### Install Node.js and MongoDB